terascope/teraslice/docs/packages/data-mate/data-frame.md

     config: DataTypeConfig;

     /**
-     * Create a fork of the DataFrame
+     * Create a new DataFrame with the same metadata but with different data */ fork(columns: Column[]): DataFrame;
-    */
-    fork(columns: Column[]): DataFrame;

     /**
      * Get a column, or columns by name, returns a new DataFrame